Capitalizing on Opportunities in Hearing Care: An Interview with Garry Gordon

 HR: What kinds of changes have you seen in the hearing healthcare and hearing protection markets in recent years, and what appears to be driving those changes?

 I’ve seen changes that have been driven by both retail and the Internet.
 Greater consumer awareness has certainly been facilitated by the growth of the Internet, and we continue to recognize new distribution points for both hearing aids and hearing protection.
 We are meeting many consumers who have purchased products online or from big retailers such as Costco, Wal-Mart, and Cabela’s.

 It would be my professional guess that, if consumers remain content with the products and services they purchased from these retailers, they will not set up appointments with traditional clinical or audiology outlets as we know them.
-At the same time, I don’t see the current distribution points disappearing, but I do think it is critical [for everyone in this industry] to incubate new ideas and marketing strategies that meet future requirements.
+At the same time, I don’t see the current distribution points disappearing, but I do think it is critical to incubate new ideas and marketing strategies that meet future requirements.

 I also predict we will see more people purchasing acceptable amplification labeled as personal sound amplification products or PSAPs.
 This trend can be seen with the ads for PSAPs in publications from the AARP or American Automobile Association.
 Sales for PSAPs must be successful since expensive ads continue to reappear on a regular basis.

 With such changes appearing in the hearing markets, I would add that I believe it imperative that audiology programs include business classes in their training curricula.
 Such academic training should be designed around how to position audiology expertise into the open fields and incubate new ideas.

 HR: Speaking of training, you recently gave a series of lectures to health students at Western Michigan University (WMU) and other schools, covering how you parlayed your audiology education into a successful business.
 Can you share a few key points or highlights from those lectures with our readers?